-2.1.5 Due to the Covid-19 pandemic, the 2020 counts were carried out over an extended period of 4 weeks and as such the count data for this year is an average of the 4 week duration.

-2.1.6 Counts were conducted for an hour and recorded at 10 minute intervals.
+- 2.1.5 Due to the Covid-19 pandemic, the 2020 counts were carried out over an extended period of 4 weeks and as such the count data for this year is an average of the 4 week duration. - 2.1.6 In 2020 counts were conducted for an hour and recorded at 10 minute intervals.
 Counts were taken outside Tesco Express.
 This does differ to previous years (previously adjacent to Sue Ryder Cancer Care) as we were also surveying pedestrian use on the Highway interventions.

-2.2 Footfall 2021
+2.2 2021 Onwards

-2.2.1 In 2020, funded by ERDF Restarting the High Street funding, Forest of Dean District Council procured new footfall counting software TownCentre.Al.
-TownCentre.Al is a platform that provides instant town centre footfall and visitor behaviour insights to local government and business improvement districts across the UK.

-2.2.2 The methodology into collecting town footfall data has now changed and this approach will be used for a 3 year period April 2021-March 2024 whilst the previous data was collected manually, the following data has been collected by Artificial Intelligence and GPS data.
+- 2.2.1 In 2020, funded by ERDF Restarting the High Street funding, Forest of Dean District Council procured new footfall counting software TownCentre.Al.
+TownCentre.Al is a platform that provides instant town centre footfall and visitor behaviour insights to local government and business improvement districts across the UK. - 2.2.2 As such the methodology into collecting town footfall data has now changed.
+Whilst the previous data was collected manually, the following data has been collected by Artificial Intelligence and GPS data.
 Therefore, it is not possible to compare the new AI data with the manual footfall counts recorded previously.
+Going forward, the Town Centre Performance Reports will use the new methodology when presenting footfall data. - 2.2.3 The following data provides information on the total footfall within Coleford town centre boundary during the period of June 2020 to July 2022.